openedx/openedx-k8s-harmony/infra-examples/digitalocean/README.md

 This is an example implementation to create a production grade infrastructure for hosting Open edX instances on DigitalOcean, using the Terraform modules provided by Harmony.

+## Important notes

+Be aware that the current implementation does not support the creation of MongoDB users and Spaces buckets through Tutor plugins.

+While Tutor can handle MySQL database and user creation, Terraform is required (as of now) for setting up MongoDB databases and users.
+This approach is not ideal as it necessitates running Terraform code when adding or removing instances, which contradicts the goal of separating cluster provisioning from instance provisioning.
+Until a more streamlined solution, such as a plugin or automation tool, is developed, users must manually manage these resources.
+For now, please ensure you manually configure MongoDB users and Spaces buckets to maintain a fully functional environment (either using Terraform or other methods).

 ## Requirements

 | Name | Version |